A great post from an entrepreneur researcher above!.

 I mean, I hadn´t got a minor and taken so many courses in entrepreneurship and innovation to be hearing this now…

-I would argue that society truly needs potdocs, graduate students and researchers in general to gain the skills necessary to “pitch” their work in front of people capable of helping them to generate practical applications and business models.
-Why not?
+I would argue that society truly needs that their potdocs, graduate students and researchers in general gain the skills necessary to “pitch” their work in front of people capable of helping them to generate practical applications and business models.

 Is there anything better than that?